 - Once they become cool, poke holes carefully in the potatoes all over with a fork.
 This will let the potatoes absorb the flavors of the curry in which they are getting cooked.

-- In a pan heat oil and add the parboiled potatoes and begin to fry them on a low to medium flame until they are light golden and crispy.
+- In a pan heat oil and add the parboiled potatoes and begin to fry them on a low to medium flame until they are lightly golden and crispy.

-- In a small bowl, whisk the yoghurt with chili powder, fennel powder and cumin powder.
+- In a small bowl, whisk the yogurt with chili powder, fennel powder, and cumin powder.

 - Grind the soaked cashew to a smooth paste.

 - Heat the remaining oil.
 Add cinnamon, cloves, black cardamom, black peppers, green cardamom and fry for a minute or two.

 - Add the chopped onions and sauté until they begin to soften for 4-5 minutes.
 Add the chopped garlic and ginger and fry for a couple of minutes as it cooks.
 Turn the heat to a low setting and add the spiced yogurt.
 Stir well for a minute and add the cashew nut paste.
 Stir for 2-3 mins.
 Add the tomato puree and stir for a further 2 minutes.

 - As the curry starts to leave oil from the sides of the pan add the fried potatoes, water, and salt.
 Bring to a boil and simmer for 10-15 mins stirring ever so often until the potatoes have soaked in the flavors and cooked all the way through.